lior8/CIAI-Project/README.md

 This is a wrapper to the debug files which provides a convinient interface to work with.
 Make sure to use the adapter when using a heuristic trace because they act a bit differently from the pymarl2 ones and needs to be slightly adapted before they can be analyzed.

 ## Analysis
+Two files are needed for the analysis:
+1. ReadTrajectories.py, which uses the SmacTrace files and transforms trajectory objects into a csv
+2. TrajectoryClustering.ipynb which reads the csvs and clusters them.